Offseason QB Confidence Index: How all 32 NFL teams feel about their depth charts

 15. Tennessee Titans

-QBs under contract: Marcus Mariota, Matt Cassel, Taywan Taylor, Tyler Ferguson
+QBs under contract: Marcus Mariota, Matt Cassel, Alex Tanney, Tyler Ferguson

 New offensive coordinator Matt LaFleur was in Atlanta two years ago when Matt Ryan won MVP and in Los Angeles last season when Jared Goff started clicking.
 His presence should help Mariota's development.
 While the former No. 2 overall pick didn't have the 2017 season a lot of people were hoping he'd have -- he threw more interceptions (15) than touchdown passes (13) -- the fact that he has now played two playoff games and won one is promising.